 7. Confusing facts with opinions

-When the family starts to get caught up in controversial decisions about the business, many times family members start giving opinions without sufficient knowledge or experience.
+When the family starts to get caught up in controversial decisions about the business, family members may start giving opinions without sufficient knowledge or experience.
 Successful business families understand the need to conduct ongoing training for the family in the area of business fundamentals and best practices.
 This enables the family to have more productive dialogue coming from a place of shared knowledge.
-We encourage families to invite other successful family leaders to their family meetings to help educate members through real-life success stories from other families.
+We encourage families to invite other successful family leaders to their family meetings.
+This will help educate members through real-life success stories from other families.

 9. Inaccurate about facts and conversations – convenient memory